“Good morning, Henri,” Dr. Cooper said.

 After Michael gave instructions for their next destination, Joseph winced.
 “That’s a bad part of town.”
 Michael simply shrugged.

 Arriving in the parking lot of a broken-down old church, they grabbed the two remaining boxes.
 Joseph and Michael juggled their boxes and fought for balance as they descended the outdoor steps.
 Inside the basement, a large room filled with tables and chairs was crammed with people of all ages and backgrounds.
 Christmas music created a festive air.
 Children danced in delight when they spied Michael entering through the door.
-A young man wearing an apron laid down the ladle he was using to scoop some sort of hearty stew into bowls.
+A young man wearing an apron laid down the ladle he was using to scoop some sort of stew into bowls.
 Smiling broadly, he wiped his hands and reached out to shake Joseph’s.

 “Welcome and Merry Christmas.
 I’m Father Antonio, but you can just call me Antonio.”